enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 class that makes use them.

-For each operation class (other than ``EnzoEquationOfState``), the expected integrable or reconstructable quantities (other than passively advected scalars) are *registered* at construction.
+For each operation class (other than ``EnzoEquationOfState``), the expected integration quantities or primitives (other than passively advected scalars) are *registered* at construction.

-  * The names of all reconstructable quantites that get registered in the construction of ``EnzoRiemann`` must share a name with the registered quantities in ``FIELD_TABLE``.
+  * The names of all integration quantites that get registered in the construction of ``EnzoRiemann`` must share a name with the registered quantities in ``FIELD_TABLE``.

-  * All registered integrable quantity names in the construction of ``EnzoRiemann`` or ``EnzoIntegrableUpdate`` must be specified in ``FIELD_TABLE`` as quantities that are actively advected in some contexts.
+  * All registered integration quantity names in the construction of ``EnzoRiemann`` or ``EnzoIntegrationQuanUpdate`` must be specified in ``FIELD_TABLE`` as quantities that are actively advected in some contexts.

 Because all fields storing passively advected scalars are not necessarily known when initializing a hydro/MHD integrator (i.e.